 You can’t control the actions of other drivers, but you can keep your level of shared fault lower if you are involved in an accident.
 Some ways to lower the potential of shared fault include:

-- Wearing your seat belt — This protects you in case of an accident, but it also prevents the other side from arguing that some of your injuries were preventable if you had worn a seatbelt.
+- Wear your seat belt — This protects you in case of an accident but also prevents the other side from arguing that some of your injuries were preventable if you had worn a seatbelt.

-- Avoiding distractions — Never text or use a cell phone when driving.
+- Avoid distractions — Never text or use a cell phone when driving.
 Try to avoid other distractions like eating or adjusting your GPS device.

 Everything you can do to be a safe, responsible driver will lessen your shared fault.
-Decreasing your degree of fault will increase the proportion of the other driver and increase your recovery in an insurance claim or legal action.
+Decreasing your degree of fault will increase the other driver’s proportion and your recovery in an insurance claim or legal action.

 How We Can Help

-If you were hurt in a car accident caused by another driver’s carelessness or negligence, you should consult a legal professional right away.
+If you were hurt in a car accident caused by another driver’s carelessness or negligence, you should immediately consult a legal professional.
 At Hach & Rose, LLP, we can help you pursue the compensation you deserve and analyze your degree of fault.
-If there is any question about who is responsible, we can give you the assistance you need to make your case.
+If there is any question about who is responsible, we can assist you in making your case.
 Let us handle the details and process of your claim while you focus on healing.